-The \$26.4 million decrease in net cash used in investing activities for the year December 31, 2022 as compared to the year ended December 31, 2021 was primarily driven by a higher amount of proceeds that we received from sale-leaseback transactions, partially offset by a higher level of new center construction activity during the year ended December 31, 2022 as compared to the year ended December 31, 2021.

-The \$263.8 million increase in net cash used in investing activities for the year December 31, 2021 as compared to the year ended December 31, 2020 was primarily driven by a relatively higher level of new center construction activity and lower amount of proceeds we received from sale-leaseback transactions during the year ended December 31, 2021 as compared to the year ended December 31, 2020.
-Cash used in investing activities for the year ended December 31, 2021 also included a \$9.1 million payment we made in connection with the acquisition of the assets associated with an outdoor enthusiast and bicycling event.
+The \$26.4 million decrease in net cash used in investing activities for the year December 31, 2022 as compared to the year ended December 31, 2021 was primarily driven by a \$277.9 million increase in the amount of proceeds that we received from sale-leaseback transactions during the year ended December 31, 2022 as compared to the year ended December 31, 2021, partially offset by a \$262.3 million increase in capital expenditures for the year ended December 31, 2022 as compared to the year ended December 31, 2021.
+During the year ended December 31, 2021, we received \$74.0 million of proceeds from sale-leaseback transactions, all of which is reporting within investing activities on our consolidated statement of cash flows.
+The increase in total capital expenditures for the year ended December 31, 2022 as compared to the year ended December 31, 2021 was primarily driven by new center construction activity, continued investments in technology and corporate capital expenditures related to Life Time Work.